Case Study: Launching an app for rating the confidence of air quality sensor readings

 Designed a simple “at-a-glance” user experience for understanding readings from air quality sensors and the associated heuristics and presentation of confidence rating for each instance of sensor data.

-Led Go to Market for product, launched application in the App Store, delivered a marketing site and marketing channels for the product.
+In the role of PM, led Go to Market for product, launched application in the App Store, delivered a marketing site and marketing channels for the product.

 How confident are you in the readings of air quality sensors around you?
 How would you know if they are inaccurate or reporting incorrect data?